If you click on affiliate links on this website and make a purchase, we may earn a commission at no additional cost to you. Privacy Policy

 Motorola crystal oscillator chip with markings 1284A, 13.0 C, Motorola logo, and date code 9823

-• 1284A - The component number or model designation for this particular chip version
+• 1284A - The part number for this specific chip variant

-Note: Not all crystal oscillators in Nokia 5190 phones contain Moose Boy—only certain production runs with this specific chip variant may have the hidden doodle.
+Heads up: not every Nokia 5190 crystal oscillator has Moose Boy.
+Only certain production runs with this specific Motorola chip seem to have the doodle.

-• Complete disassembly of a Nokia 5190 phone to reach the crystal oscillator
+• Completely take apart a Nokia 5190 to get to the crystal oscillator

-• Employing specialized microscopy tools with hundreds of times magnification
+• Use a microscope at hundreds of times magnification

 Origins & Inspiration